sinclairzx81/sidewinder/readme.md

 // ---------------------------------------------------------------------------
 // Contract
 //
-// Contracts are interfaces that describe callable methods on services.
-By
+// Contracts are service interface descriptions that describe a set of callable
-// changing a Contract you may invalidate both Client or Server.
-Sidewinder
-// uses the TypeScript compiler to statically check the correctness of both
+// functions and an optional encoding format.
+Sidewinder uses Contracts to
+// validate data sent over a network as well as to statically infer Client
-// implementations.
-Try changing the following parameters and return types.
+// and Server methods in TypeScript.
+Try changing the parameters and return
+// types for the functions below to invalidate Client and Server methods.
 //
 // ---------------------------------------------------------------------------